 Tips for Making a Suncatcher

-- Make sure you place your Silpat and hoop on a flat surface.
-The gelatin will leak from the bottom of the hoop if you don’t have a great seal.
+- Make sure your Silpat and hoop are on a completely flat surface.
+If there’s a gap underneath, the gelatin may leak out the bottom of the hoop.

 Let’s get crafting!